dockerimages/https-gitlab.com-gitlab-org-omnibus-gitlab/doc/gitlab-mattermost/README.md

 ## Upgrading GitLab Mattermost from versions prior to 11.0

+With version 11.0, GitLab will introduce breaking changes regarding Mattermost configuration.
+In versions prior to GitLab 11.0, all
-With version 11.0, GitLab will introduce certain breaking changes and deprecations regarding Mattermost configuration.
-In earlier versions, all Mattermost related settings were configurable from `gitlab.rb file`, which generated the Mattermost's `config.json file`.
-However, Mattermost also permitted configuration via its System Console which also ended up in the same `config.json` file.
-Due to this, changes made via System Console were lost when users ran `gitlab-ctl reconfigure`.
+Mattermost related settings were configurable from the `gitlab.rb` file, which generated the Mattermost `config.json` file.
+However, Mattermost also permitted configuration via its System Console.
+This configuration ended up in the same `config.json` file which resulted in changes made via System Console being overwritten when users ran `gitlab-ctl reconfigure`.

-To prevent this conflict from occurring, `gitlab.rb` will include only the configuration necessary for GitLab<=>Mattermost integration.
-Gitlab will no longer generate `config.json` file, and these necessary settings will be passed as environment variables to Mattermost.
-The settings that will continue to be supported in `gitlab.rb` are
+To resolve this problem, `gitlab.rb` will include only the configuration necessary for GitLab<=>Mattermost integration.

+GitLab will no longer generate the `config.json` file, instead passing limited configuration settings via environment variables.

+The settings that will continue to be supported in `gitlab.rb` are:

 ```
-# Settings used by GitLab
+# Supported settings
 mattermost_external_url
 mattermost['enable']
 mattermost['username']